James Laurence Carew

-James Laurence Carew (1853 – 31 August 1903) was an Irish nationalist politician and Member of Parliament (MP) in the House of Commons of the United Kingdom.
-A member of the Irish Parliamentary Party and later a Parnellite, he was MP for North Kildare from 1885 to 1892, for Dublin College Green from 1896–1900, and for South Meath from 1900 until he died in 1903.
+James Laurence Carew (1853 – 31 August 1903) was an Irish nationalist politician and member of parliament (MP) in the House of Commons of the United Kingdom.
+A member of the Irish Parliamentary Party and later a Parnellite, he was MP for North Kildare from 1885 to 1892, for Dublin College Green from 1896 to 1900, and for South Meath from 1900 until he died in 1903.

 Early life

-Youngest son of Laurence Carew of Kildangan, Kinnegad, (then Co.
-Meath), Co Westmeath, and Anne, older daughter of Garrett Robinson of Kilrainy, Co.
-Kildare.
+Youngest son of Laurence Carew of Kildangan, Kinnegad, (then County Meath), County Westmeath, and Anne, older daughter of Garrett Robinson of Kilrainy, County Kildare.

 Carew was educated at the Jesuit St Stanislaus' and Clongowes Wood Colleges and at Trinity College Dublin, where he graduated in 1873.
 He was called to the Bar at Lincoln's Inn, London, in July 1874, and then practised as an equity draftsman and conveyancer.